 And while we are on the subject of faux-Christians, it seems that the screech of America being a "Christian nation" comes shrillest from the American South.
 Wouldn't you know it?
 The "Bible Belt."
 What a myth that is!
 The "Devil's Den" the whole place should be called.
 The least educated states in the country, and the original home of the Confederate traitors, think they know better than anyone else what America is all about!
 What a laugh!
 Hey South Carolina, Georgia, Alabama, Mississippi... have you ever even read your own state histories?
 It's a toss-up as to which of you ignorant, bigoted, blood-drenched, drowning-in-sin states is actually the least American and the least Christian, in the truest sense of these ideals!

 So now we come to yet another sublime irony.
-If there ever could be an actual "Christian America" these fake "Christians" and brain-dead "Americans" would run amok trying to destroy it.
+If there were ever to emerge an actual "Christian America" following the words and ways of Jesus, these fake "Christians" and brain-dead "Americans" would go berserk trying to destroy it.
 Because such a "Christian Nation" would be the most liberal country in world history!
 Such an entity would represent a clear and present danger to the narrow, shallow and selfish mindset of conservatism.
 Conservatives no more understand the most basic precepts of Jesus Christ than they have the foggiest notion of what America truly stands for.
 If a truly "Christ-like" America appeared tomorrow, all conservatives would want to kill it.
-Just like a certain rabble did to a certain man 2000 years ago.
+Just like a certain conservative rabble did to a certain radical liberal 2000 years ago.